compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d3_report.md

 Read quality, mapping quality, variant calling quality

 ## We'd like to store the following information.
 You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).
 We have three genomic intervals.
 All intervals are 1000 nt long.
 They are contiguous (head to tail).
 All in the plus strand.
 The first one starts (we'd like to include the start nucleotide too) in position 1000 of chr2.
 We don't have reads nor alignments, just scores (integers).
 Intervals A and B have a score of 0, and interval C has a score of 1000.
-I choose 1 counting full-closed.
+I choose 0 based half-open.

 ### Can we store this in SAM file?
 Why / why not?
 SAM stores biological sequences aligned to a reference sequence.
 In this case, we have neither reads nor alignments.
 It wouldn't make sense to store it in SAM file.